OfficeDev/office-js-docs-reference/docs/docs-ref-autogen/word_1_3/overview.md

 The following is a list of host-specific requirement sets (and the cross-host Common APIs).
 Each item links to a version of the API reference documentation that is supported by that requirement set (e.g. ExcelApi 1.3 shows APIs in ExcelApi 1.1, 1.2, 1.3 as well as the Common API).

+> [!TIP]
+> Choose a link on this page to view reference documentation for APIs supported by the specified requirement set, or use the filter selection drop-down menu above the table of contents to change the requirement set at any time.

 ## Excel

 - [ExcelApi Preview](/javascript/api/excel?view=excel-js-preview)